Last Modified: 05 Aug 2014

 This morning we transfer to Quito Airport for our early morning flight to the Galapagos Islands.
-Be prepared for an early start as this could mean leaving the hotel as early as 4am.
+Be prepared for an early start as this could mean leaving the hotel as early as 4:30 am (a boxed breakfast will be provided).
 A US$10 per person transit card is payable on departure at Quito Airport and a US$100 per person national park entry fee is payable on arrival.
-Please have cash on hand for these transactions as using credit cards can be time consuming.
+Please have cash on hand for these transactions as credit cards can be time consuming.

 The sandy, white beaches of Las Bachas on the north shore of Santa Cruz Island are a nesting site for the Pacific green turtle, and marine iguanas are also commonly seen.
 The sand here is particularly white and soft as it is made of decomposed coral.
 The rocks provide great snorkelling and are the perfect habitat for the Sally Lightfoot crabs, which are plentiful on the island.
 A saltwater lagoon near to the beach is home to flamingo and whimbrel, and also look out for great blue herons.
 Remnants of a floating pier can still be sighted, and it is a testimony to the US presence in the Galapagos during World War II.